 With female pattern hair loss (FPHL), a woman will begin to notice thinning hair around the part line of the scalp and on the edges of her hairline.
-Typically, FPHL becomes apparent for women ages 40s to 60s – but it can affect women at any age.
-In addition to genetic and hormonal changes which can affect women in this age bracket, quite a few external factors may trigger excessive hair shedding and rapid hair loss as well.
+Typically, FPHL becomes apparent for women ages 40 to 60 – but it can affect women at any age.
+In addition to genetic and hormonal changes affecting women in this age bracket, quite a few external factors may trigger excessive hair shedding and rapid hair loss.
 These include emotional stress, inadequate nutrition, and underlying medical conditions.

 What is the role of Dihydrotestosterone (DHT) in women's hair loss?